 We’re kicking off a blog series to help make 2017 the best year yet.
-We spend 30% of our lives at work yet, many of us gain little more from it than a paycheck.
-But it’s possible to for employees to actually like their jobs and feel fulfilled by it (no, really!).
+We spend 30% of our lives at work, yet, many of us gain little more from it than a paycheck.
+But it’s possible for employees to actually like their jobs and feel fulfilled by it (no, really!).
 If employees are in control of their careers and the direction they’re headed, it’s much more likely that their jobs won’t feel like a necessary evil and instead, it can be something that provides ongoing satisfaction and enjoyment.

 This checklist will help employees get the most of their time at work and develop the skills that can turn their jobs into something meaningful and engaging.

 Any successful endeavor – whether it be personal or professional – stems from first defining an intended outcome, or setting a goal.
 Those goals come in all shapes and sizes, and can be short-term stepping stones or a long-term, mountain-sized aspiration.